afsans1/MetroTripPlanner/README.md

 ```

 ## Known bugs / missing features
 I fetch from wikipedia multiple times and that could overload the server if there were a lot of stations.
+Instead of fetching for all the station in the route I could just fetch for the popup that is clicked.
 I was planning on implementing the multi-line feature but i didnt have any time with my other midterms.
+If the wikipedia link is wrong the website will crash.